 Conference Interpreting: exceptional intercultural expertise

 Students complete a full-time degree program over two academic years of two 13-week semesters each.
-Classes, delivered by practicing conference interpreters, are held during the day, in the evening and on Saturdays.
-Deliberate practice, in other words, intensive small-group training in all interpretation techniques, is a fundamental part of the program that takes place in addition to classes and homework.
+Classes are taught by practicing conference interpreters and are held during the day, in the evening and on Saturdays.
+Deliberate practice – in other words, intensive small-group training in all interpretation techniques – is a fundamental part of the program in addition to classes and homework.

 In 2014, the Conference Interpreting program at ISIT joined the European Masters in Conference Interpreting (EMCI) consortium, an elite group of universities offering accredited masters degrees in conference interpreting.

 - Learn consecutive interpretation and sight translation techniques

 - Deepen your understanding of contemporary economic issues

 Second year: prepare for the job market